ilGhera/wc-importer-for-danea/readme.txt

 #### 1. Installation via WordPress Dashboard (Recommended Method)

-1. From your WordPress Dashboard, navigate to **Plugins > Add New**.
+1. From your WordPress Dashboard, navigate to "Plugins > Add New".
-2. Click the **"Upload Plugin"** button at the top of the page.
+2. Click the "Upload Plugin" button at the top of the page.
-3. Select the compressed zip file of **ilGhera WooCommerce Importer for Danea - Premium** that you downloaded.
+3. Select the compressed zip file of "ilGhera WooCommerce Importer for Danea - Premium" that you downloaded.
 4. Complete the installation process and activate the plugin.

 #### 2. Manual Installation (via FTP/SFTP)

-1. Unzip the **ilGhera WooCommerce Importer for Danea - Premium** zip file on your computer.
+1. Unzip the "ilGhera WooCommerce Importer for Danea - Premium" zip file on your computer.
-2. Upload the `wc-importer-for-danea-premium` directory (the unzipped folder) to your `/wp-content/plugins/` directory on your server, using your favorite FTP/SFTP client.
+2. Upload the "wc-importer-for-danea-premium" directory (the unzipped folder) to your "/wp-content/plugins/" directory on your server, using your favorite FTP/SFTP client.
-3. Once the upload is complete, go to the **Plugins** page in your WordPress Dashboard.
+3. Once the upload is complete, go to the "Plugins" page in your WordPress Dashboard.
-4. Locate **"ilGhera WooCommerce Importer for Danea - Premium"** and click **"Activate"**.
+4. Locate "ilGhera WooCommerce Importer for Danea - Premium" and click "Activate".

 Once activated, you'll find the plugin options in your WordPress in **WooCommerce > WC Importer for Danea**.